parse-community/parse-server/CONTRIBUTING.md

 1. Add parameter value validation in [/src/Config.js](https://github.com/parse-community/parse-server/blob/master/src/Config.js).
 1. Add test cases to ensure the correct parameter value validation.
 Parse Server throws an error at launch if an invalid value is set for any configuration parameter.
 1. Execute `npm run docs` to generate the documentation in the `/out` directory.
 Take a look at the documentation whether the description and formatting of the newly introduced parameters is satisfactory.

+## Versioning

+Parse Server follows [semantic versioning](https://semver.org) with syntax `x.y.z` which defines:
+- `x` is the *major* version number which means a *breaking release* that may include changes that are not backwards compatible
+- `y` is the *minor* version number which means a *feature release* that may include new features, improvements or other changes that are backwards compatible
+- `z` is the *patch* version number which means a *patch release* that may include bug fixes that are backwards compatible

 ## Code of Conduct